a11n/sharp/README.md

 In order to be lightweight and convenient SharP is designed according to the [Convention over Configuration paradigm](https://en.wikipedia.org/wiki/Convention_over_configuration).

 ###Conventions
-* The `interface` name is used as filename to store your key-value-pairs
+* The fully qualified `interface` name is used as unique filename to store your key-value-pairs
 * Getters are required to:
  * start with `get`
  * have no parameters and